DIPlib/diplib/DIPthoughts.md

 parallelise sorting functions, reductions (max, sum, etc.), measurements, and noise generation.

+Instead of *OpenMP*, we should use the *Intel Threading Building Blocks* (TBB).
+These don't require specific support from the compiler, and therefore should allow copilation across a wider array of platforms.

 ## Measurement

     dip::MeasuringTool measuringTool;
     measuringTool.Register( "myMsrName", myMsrFunc_Info, myMsrFunc_Prepare, ... );
     dip::Measurement msr = measuringTool.Measure( labimg, greyimg,